alcatrazEscapee/ore-veins/README.md

 ---

+### Distance Rules

+A distance rule consists of a single JSON object.
+It has no required fields, and four optional fields:

+* `minimum_distance` (Default: 0).
+This is the minimum distance from the origin that is required for a vein to spawn.
+* `maximum_distance` (Default: Max Int = 2,147,483,647).
+This is the maximum distance from the origin that is required for a vein to spawn.
+* `origin_x` (Default: 0) This is the origin x position that is used when calculating distances.
+* `origin_z` (Default: 0) This is the origin z position that is used when calculating distances.
+* `use_manhattan_distances` (Default: false).
+This is a boolean which specifies if the distance rule should use [Manhattan Distance](https://en.wikipedia.org/wiki/Taxicab_geometry) or [Euclidean Distance](https://en.wikipedia.org/wiki/Euclidean_distance).

+---

 ### Spawn Rules

 Rules are conditions that are checked for each individual ore block.
 This allows ore blocks to only spawn on cave walls for example, by defining a rule that only spawns ores if it is touching an air block.